numericfor/numfor/README.md

 Documentation may be found in https://numericfor.github.io/numfor/index.html

 Further information on the capabilities of the library may be learned by exploring the different modules.

 It provides:
-  + A @subpage docutils utils with basic, non-specific, functionality used in many (most?) scientific programming.
+  + A "submodule" **Utils** with basic, non-specific, functionality used in many (most?) scientific programs.
-  + A @subpage docarrays with basic functionality to work with arrays, including generation of grids, search of elements and sorting.
+  + A "submodule" **Array_utils** with basic functionality to work with arrays, including generation of grids, search of elements and sorting.
-  + A @subpage docinterpolate with routines to perform interpolation, fitting of data, and some work on polynomials.
+  + A "submodule" **Interpolate** with routines to perform interpolation, fitting of data, and some work on polynomials.
-  + A @subpage docintegrate with routines to perform integration of real and complex functions, and of sampled data.
+  + A "submodule" **Integrate** with routines to perform integration of real and complex functions, and of sampled data.

-You can also visit the [documentation for the code](namespaces.html)

 ## Installation ##